input-output-hk/partner-chains-smart-contracts/docs/SIPs/15-Native-Token-Reserve-Management.md

   - `ImmutableSettings` represents settings that cannot be changed during reserve lifetime:
     * `t0` is a posix timestamp of the moment the reserve is launched
-    * `tokenKind` is the currency symbol of tokens that a reserve is allowed to store
+    * `tokenKind` is the asset class of tokens that a reserve is allowed to store
   - `MutableSettings` represents settings that can be changed using governance referred by`VersionOracleConfig`: